DFHack/dfhack/Compile.rst

 Before you can build anything, you'll also need ``cmake``.
 It is advisable to also get ``ccmake`` on distributions that split the cmake package into multiple parts.

-For the code generation parts, you need perl and the XML::LibXML and XML::LibXSLT perl packages.
+You also need perl and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
-You should be able to find them in your distro repositories (on Arch linux 'perl-xml-libxml' and 'perl-xml-libxslt').
+You should be able to find them in your distro repositories (on Arch linux 'perl-xml-libxml' and 'perl-xml-libxslt') or through ``cpan``.

 To build Stonesense, you'll also need OpenGL headers.